Try These 3 Home Remedies to Fight Colds and Flu Fast

 For daily wit & wisdom, sign up for the Almanac newsletter.

-For centuries, illness was fought with food… in fact, so many modern medicines come from herbs and berries!
+For centuries, illness was fought with food… in fact, many modern medicines come from herbs and berries!
 Elderberry, ginger, and garlic are all proven to boost your immune system, fight colds and flu, and soothe anxiety.
-Rediscover age-old recipes that are so easy and simple to make, even when you are feeling under the weather!
+Rediscover age-old recipes that are easy and simple to make, even when you are feeling under the weather.

 Why Cold and Flu Season Happens

-As the weather shifts, it can cause some stress on our system.
-The new pollens in the outdoor air, drying indoor air, and stress can make us more vulnerable to colds and flu.
-Simply being more dry can actually make us more susceptible to illness.
+As the weather shifts, it can stress our bodies.
+New pollens in the outdoor air, dry indoor air, and other stressors can make us more vulnerable to colds and flu.
+Dry air alone can make us more susceptible to illness.
 A well-hydrated person has more defenses against seasonal bugs.

 Stress directly affects the way our immune system functions by essentially overdosing the system on cortisol and adrenaline.
 When our system is chronically in stress response, this state wears down the body and the ability to fight infection.